oopsmonk/documentation/getting-started/1.5/first-steps/set-up-env.md

 All the available packages are listed in the [GitHub repository](https://github.com/iotaledger/iota.js/tree/next/packages).

-In a command-line interface, change into the directory where you initialized your project, and install the `core` package
+In a command-line interface, change into the directory where you initialized your project, and install the `core` package, if you haven't already.

 ```bash
 npm install @iota/core @iota/converter